prometheusresearch/baseline-codebase/src/rex.widget/test/test_formfield.rst

   >>> from rex.core import LatentRex as Rex, StrVal, SeqVal

-  >>> from rex.widget import encode, formfield, FormFieldsetVal
+  >>> from rex.widget import encode, formfield, FormFieldsetVal, StringFormField

 Defining a new built-in type